bryson-palmer/bryson-palmer.github.io/README.md

 ### **<a id="contact" >Contact<a>** [☝️](#toTop)
 Here I wanted to add in sort of a personal banner to separate my work from my contact links.
 I was inspired by the retro borders used in `The Guardians of the Galaxy Vol.2` end credits.
 So I added three borders and colors.
 I played around with different sizes but nothing was as appealling as the 1px size that I used.
 I accidentally pushed an inner border out and created an interesting effect and decided to refine it and keep it.

 I then reused the hero image for the background and added my profile picture that my wife took.
 Trying to recreate Taylor Ho's profile image, I had asked her to set up some lighting so I could get a really bright outline and a dark center.
 We then used lightroom and photoshop to style and cut out the image.
 It was by happenstance in googling background css properties that I came across `backgroundAttachment`.
 I have the backgroundAttachment of the profile picture conditionally rendered so that when on desktop, the image drops down into the contact component from the top as you scroll down.
 I thought it was quite clever and added it to my space theme but it wouldn't work on touch screens.
-So I had to change it from `fixed` to `local` starting at iPad Pro screen size.
+So I had to change it from `fixed` to `local` starting at iPad Pro screen size using my custom hook.

 I used that line "`Let's  build the future`" becauase that's really what I'm interested in doing with my new set of skills.
 Plus, it gels well with the space theme.